realead/cykhash/README.md

   * Implementation of `any`, `all`, `none` and `count_if`
   * Hash-sets are now (almost) drop-in replacements of Python's sets
   * Breaking change: iterator from maps doesn't no longer returns items but only keys.
 However there are following new methods `keys()`, `values()` and `items()`which return so called mapvies, which correspond more or less to dictviews (but for mapsview doesn't hold that "Dictionary order is guaranteed to be insertion order.").
+  * Hash-Maps are now (almpst) drop-in replacements of Python's dicts.
+Differences: insertion order isn't preserved, thus there is also no `reversed()`-method, `setdefault(key, default)` isn't possible without `default` because `None` cannot be inserted in the map

 #### Release 1.0.2 (30.05.2020):